Services: Purchase and Content Usage

 Yes, you can install a disc-based game while you're offline.
 See Using Xbox One offline.

 Why do I have to install a game if I have the disc?

 Optical disc drives can’t read data quickly enough to keep up with modern games, so you get the best gaming experience when you install the game from a disc on your Xbox One console.

 Why does it take so long to install a game?

 Game installs depend on how fast a drive can transfer files.
 The maximum data transfer rate for the Xbox One disc drive is currently 54 Mbps.
 If you think your game is installing too slowly, see Troubleshoot slow game or app downloads on Xbox One.

 Provide feedback for this topic

-Would you like to contact Support regarding the "Troubleshoot performance and stability issues in PC games" issue you were reading about or a different issue?
+Would you like to contact Support regarding the "How to install games on Xbox One" issue you were reading about or a different issue?